nss-data-science-cohort-7/tidyverse_un/README.md

 15. Determine the number of countries per continent.
 Create a bar chart showing this.

-16. Create a seaborn boxplot showing GDP per capita in 2018 split out by continent.
+16. Create a boxplot showing GDP per capita in 2018 split out by continent.
 What do you notice?

 17. Read life_expectancy.csv into a tibble named life_expectancy.
 Do not modify the csv file in order to read this data in.